There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 So we know they have an affiliate relationship with both companies.

 And there are thousands of influencers, in hundreds of niches, you can reverse engineer using this tip.
+You also have several other options available as Linktree alternatives.

 6. Choosing a Web Host